top of page

 Having an allotment, which is a small plot of land for growing vegetables, fruits, and flowers, can significantly enhance personal wellbeing.
 Here are several ways in which allotments contribute to physical and mental health, on behalf of the Greenbank Lane Allotments Society have an enjoyable and healthy allotmenteering.

-Allotment wellbeing and you...
+Allotment well-being and you...

 The Full Story